 In early 2013 whilst discussing holidays I mentioned my idea of heading over to France and Belgium to my friend Tracey, she was up for it and offered to drive.
 I embarked on planning a suitable trip which would take in the main sites of the western front.

 Although Ypres seemed the natural place to start, I noticed that the Somme battlefields looked a bit more of a relaxing holiday out in the countryside type of place so ordered a guide book.
 This was Major and Mrs Holt’s Battlefield Guide to the Somme.
 With routes already laid out in the book our tour was well on its way and a visit up to Arras was planned to see where great grandad was commemorated.
-This one guidebook purchase back in 2013 has now been joined by around thirty others, see links for book recommendations.
+This one guidebook purchase back in 2013 has now been joined by many many more, a new bookcase has had to be installed.

 Reading through the guide book I realized that some of Queensbury’s war dead must be buried or commemorated in the area, so photographed the war memorial and began researching, see research page for more details.

 September 2013 the two of us set off in the trusty Ford Focus, ‘Delila’, for the first of many visits to the Western Front, in September 2019 we paid our first visit to the Normandy battlefields.
 If you have ever considered a battlefield tour, then do it.
 There are several major tour companies that run tours, and these are great way for your first introduction to the battlefields, but as you can see we chose to do it our self, here are few ideas to help you out if you take this option.

 Living up north raises issues, as France and Belgium are not on the doorstep.
 For most of our trips we have opted to travel via ferry using P&O’s Hull to Zeebrugge overnight route.
 Although a little pricey it cuts down on driving and gives a holiday feel to the trip.